Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/7-Available-Followers.md

 |Powerful Bashes |Unlocks Power Bashing with a weapon or shield.
 Successful Power Bashes stagger most foes, and cost additional stamina.
 |Overpowering Bashes |Power bashing with your shield will sometimes knock opponent over.
 Wearing heavier gear improves the chance of success.
 |Disarming Bash |Chance to disarm opponents.
 25% chance with a shield, 6% chance with a weapon.
-|Unstoppable Charge |Can now sprint with shield raised, knockig down enemies in path.
+|Unstoppable Charge |Can now sprint with shield raised, knocking down enemies in path.
 Wearing heavier gear increases the damage inflicted on the target.

 <p class="text-delta">Evasion</p>